Things get nasty (Jeremiah 1:4-10; Luke 4:21-30)

 Now, the Bible is a violent book.
 That’s good, because we are very violent people.
 Something about our system of government makes an average of 2,000 New Yorkers want to kill one another.
 This is the system that we graciously offer to the people of Iraq.

 But in Luke 4, in Jesus’ sermon in Nazareth, the violence is different.
 Here the violence is due not to the aspirations of American democracy or lust for national security, but rather to Jesus.
 All the Gospels agree that from the moment Jesus sets foot in the pulpit, things get nasty.

 A friend of mine returned from an audience with His Holiness the Dali Lama.
 “When his Holiness speaks,”my friend said, “everyone in the room becomes quiet, serene and peaceful.”
 Not so with Jesus.
-Things were fine in Nazareth until Jesus opened his mouth and all hell broke lose.
+Things were fine in Nazareth until Jesus opened his mouth and all hell broke loose.

 And this was only his first sermon!
 One might have thought that Jesus would have used a more effective rhetorical strategy, would have saved inflammatory speech until he had taken the time to build trust, to win people’s affection, to contextualize his message—as we are urged to do in homiletics classes.

 No, instead he threw the book at them, hit them right between the eyes with Isaiah, and jabbed them with First Kings, right to the jaw, left hook.
 Beaten, but not bowed, the congregation struggled to its feet, regrouped and attempted to throw the preacher off a cliff.
 And Jesus “went on his way.”